phts/RC/firmware/README.md

 ## Development

 In order to properly compile libraries in sketch files set _Sketchbook location_ (_File > Preferences_) to "firmware" folder path.
+You can keep _IRremote_ and _SimpleTimer_ libraries in this folder or in global Arduino's folder.